jedrichards/dotfiles/README.md

 # dotfiles

-A selection of personal dotfiles designed for zsh on macOS Catalina and later.
+Dotfiles designed for zsh on macOS Catalina and later.

 ### Usage